 1. Apple Cider Vinegar

-You need 4 parts of vinegar and 1 part distilled water.
-This produces a cleanser high in alpha hydroxyl acids.
+Mix 4 parts of vinegar and 1 part distilled water to make a cleanser high in alpha hydroxyl acids.
 This combination also has natural enzymes.
-Use a cotton ball to apply apple cider vinegar.
+Use a cotton ball to apply apple cider vinegar on the acne.
 This remedy makes the skin oil-free, thus helping in the treatment of acne.

-Citrus fruits like lemons are rich in hydroxyl acids.
-Lemon extract juice applied to the skin can help open blocked skin pores and get rid of the dead cells.
-It works as an exfoliant due to its antibacterial properties.
-Use a cotton ball to apply directly obtained juice from a lemon.
+Citrus fruits are rich in hydroxy acids.
+When applied on the skin, the extract can help open blocked skin pores and get rid of the dead cells.
+It also works as an exfoliant due to its antibacterial properties.
+Use a cotton ball to apply directly obtained extract.
 Allow it to dry for some time, and then rinse off with water.

-Honey is an antiseptic and an antibacterial substance.
+Honey has antiseptic and antibacterial properties.
 It is also skin-soothing.
 Before you apply honey, wash your face with lukewarm water.
-Honey may be applied to the affected regions for 20 to 30 minutes before you gently wash it off with water.
+Then, apply honey to the affected regions and keep it for 20 to 30 minutes before you wash it off with plain water.